 Learn how to use the PTM Service to manage the configuration, filtering, test execution, and test results analysis features of the FSSTS.

 1.3 Training Session Details

-A typical organization of this Lab session and the time allocated for the session tasks are indicated in the table follows:
+A typical organization of this lab session and the time allocated for the session tasks are indicated in the following table.

 Table 1.
 Training session organization